Ilminism: Ideology

 The Ilminist Principle became the central ideology of Rhee's National Association and its successor, the Liberal Party, established in 1951.

 Ilminism was based around a four-point political program, including elimination of formal discrimination between the nobility and the masses, the economic equalization of rich and poor through land reform, social and political equality of the sexes, and an end to discrimination between North and South or the urban capital and the rural provinces.
 An end to partisan politics was posited, in favor of a united people behind a de facto one-party state.

 Ilminism was effective in creating a strong anti-communist nationalism to stand in juxtaposition to the effective appeals to nationalism made through the Democratic Front for the Reunification of the Fatherland, headed by Kim Il Sung and the communist Workers' Party of Korea.

 Northward reunification

 The Ilminists were belligerent anti-communists.
-Despite U.S. opposition, they insisted on "Northward reunification", in which South Korean troops marched North, overthrew the North Korean government on the Korean Peninsula, completely eliminated communist forces, and occupied all areas of the peninsula by force to build a non-communist unified-ROK.
+Despite U.S. opposition, they insisted on "Northward reunification", in which South Korean troops marched North, overthrew the North Korean government on the Korean Peninsula, eliminated communist forces, and occupied all areas of the peninsula by force to build a non-communist unified-ROK.